1463836/resume/piasy_resume_en.md

 > I have 1.9K followers on GitHub, and projects with about 10K stars in total.
 > I gave many talks on technical conferences, including a good model & network layer architecture in Android application on GDG Beijing meetup, and RxJava on Droidcon Beijing, 2016.
 > I graduated from the best University in China, Tsinghua University, majored in CS.
-> My book, which is the first technical book explaining details inside WebRTC and WebRTC development on native platforms in the world, is publishing.
+> My book, which is the first technical book in the world explaining details inside WebRTC and WebRTC development on native platforms, is publishing.
 > My dev blog is [https://blog.piasy.com/](https://blog.piasy.com/), and my GitHub profile is [https://github.com/Piasy/](https://github.com/Piasy/).

 ----